With the SEC announcing to stick with an 8 game schedule, there’s hope for the future of the Florida-Miami rivalry.

 This isn’t the first time I’ve raised that question, either.
 Anybody remember this?
 A lot has happened in the three years since I wrote that for the original incarnation of this website.
 I’m 20 years old now, the SEC has expanded to 14 teams, and Florida football is in a major state of flux.
 But the message behind it remains the same.
 I love the Miami rivalry.
 It used to be among the biggest rivalries in all of college football, with as many landmark moments as any other rivalry.
 The Florida Flop.
 Late, pointless field goals with no purpose other than to run up the score.
 A big comeback by a Gator-turned-Cane, capped off with- what else?- the Gator Chomp.
 Florida handing Miami its only loss (in gigantic fashion, too) of a season that ended with the Canes at #1 in all the polls.

-And contrary to what Foley and Miami AD Blake James say, there’s a way to see it again, but Foley has to listen to me.
+And contrary to what Foley and Miami AD Blake James say, there’s a way to see it again, but Foley has to just hear this out.

 Think about that.
 Everybody- from Jeremy Foley, to Florida fans, to Georgia, Miami and FSU fans- gets what they want.
 Foley gets seven home games, Florida plays Miami every year, Georgia fans can stop whining about the location, and FSU fans can claim to be “official” state champions in years which they beat Florida and Miami since the “official” trophy (the Florida Cup) can only be handed out in years that Florida and Miami play each other.